fastly/terraform-provider-fastly/website/docs/index.html.markdown

 }
 ```

-The API key for an account can be found on the Account page: https://app.fastly.com/#account
+You can create a credential on the Personal API Tokens page: https://manage.fastly.com/account/personal/tokens

-###Environment variables
+### Environment variables

 You can provide your API key via `FASTLY_API_KEY` environment variable,
 representing your Fastly API key.
 When using this method, you may omit the